 All student essays and writing assignments (unless specifically stated by the instructor) will be typed and submitted in electronic form.
 No hardcopies will be submitted.
-The electronic copy is due to Brightspace and/or TurnItIn (as assigned) before 11:59 p.m. of the due date.
+The electronic copy is due to TurnItIn before 11:59 p.m. of the due date.

-All written responses (homework, quizzes, in-class writing assignments, essays, tests, etc.) must be three things.
-1) They must be presented in complete, grammatically correct sentences.
-2) They must conform to standard style.
-3) They must be the original work of the student-author who is submitting them.
+All written responses (homework, quizzes, in-class writing assignments, essays, tests, etc.) must be two things.
+They must be presented in complete, grammatically correct sentences.
+They must also conform to standard style.